-December 31, 2020 2019
+December 31, 2020 (in thou 2019 Isands)

-(in tho usands)

 Reinsurance recoverable on paid claims \$- \$481

 Reinsurance recoverable on unpaid claims

-Reinsurance premium payable
+Reinsurance premium payable -

 Reinsurance recoverable, net \$- \$481

 Reinsurance recoverable represents the portion of paid claims and unpaid claims that are covered by reinsurance.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the methods used to determine unpaid claims as detailed in Note 2 "Summary of significant accounting policies."